TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 2. Find a basis for each eigenspace.

-3. Use the Gram-Schmidt procedure to turn these bases into orthonormal bases for the eigenspace
+3. Use the Gram-Schmidt procedure to turn these bases into orthonormal bases for the eigenspaces.

 4. Put everything together in the matrices $D$  and $Q$.